penmandotro/laravel-subscriptions/README.md

 ## Plan free_days > Check Subscription free days
 ## Use this to check if subscription is in its free days period
-- Use it for a Plan that has free_days setup
+- (1st Rulle) Use it for a Plan that has free_days setup AND a PlanInterval with price bigger than 0.
-- Returns TRUE by default if plan does not have a free_days setup , means subscription is free.
+- Returns FALSE by default if it does not meet 1st Rulle Requirements.
-- Returns TRUE by default if plan does have free_days setup but plan price interval is 0 , means subscription is free.
-- Returns FALSE if the plan has free days setup BUT Subscription days (days since subscribed untill Today) > surpassed the plan free_days.
+- Returns TRUE if the subscription plan is in its free days range, Meaning (days since subscribed untill Today) <= (is lower or equal) than/with plan free_days.

 ```php
 <?php